 When you donate clothing, food and other goods to The Bowery Mission, you impact the lives of people struggling with homelessness and poverty in the New York metro area.
-Last year, our donors and volunteers helped the Mission provide more than 653,500 meals and 46,400 articles of clothing to men, women and children in desperate need of help.
+Each year, our donors and volunteers help the Mission provide more than 46,380 articles of clothing to men and women in desperate need of help.

 If you drop off the item(s) in person, you will be given an in-kind gift receipt that describes the donation.
 If the value exceeds $500 and you claim the donation on your federal tax return, you may be required to file IRS Form 8283 and obtain an appraisal of the value.